varfco/help/en_US/accounts.show.md

 **Revenue accounts**

-Just like how expense accounts mention earned accounts, revenue accounts mention "spent" amounts because technically, money you receive by a revenue account is spent by them.
+Just like how expense accounts mention earned amounts, revenue accounts mention "spent" amounts because technically, money you receive by a revenue account is spent by them.

 **Liabilities**